jmgirard/jmgirard/README.md

 - [agreement][agreement] - This is an experimental R package for estimating inter-rater reliability.

 ## 🧭 Research Software:
-- [lordicon][lordicon] - This is a stable Quarto extension for embedding animated [Lordicon](https://www.lordicon.com/icons) icons in HTML.
-- [embedpdf][embedpdf] - This is a stable Quarto extension for embedding PDF files in HTML.
 - [CARMA][carma] - This is a stable (but approaching end-of-life) software for collecting continuous media annotations.
 - [DARMA][darma] - This is a stable (but approaching end-of-life) software for collecting continuous two-dimensional media annotations.
 - [tidymedia][tidymedia] - This is an experimental R package for working with audio, video, and image files.
+- [openac][openac] - This is an experimental R package for automating common affective computing (and social signal processing) tasks.
+- [lordicon][lordicon] - This is a stable Quarto extension for embedding animated [Lordicon](https://www.lordicon.com/icons) icons in HTML.
+- [embedpdf][embedpdf] - This is a stable (but questioning) Quarto extension for embedding PDF files in HTML.
 - [profiles][profiles] - This is an experimental R package for managing multiple RStudio config profiles (and comes with RStudio addins).

 ## 🐳 Docker Images: